Joseph Goodall: Life

 He was born on 2 March 1760, in Westminster, the son of Joseph Goodall, and after attending Eton College he was elected to King's College, Cambridge in 1778.
 There he gained Browne's Medals in 1781 and 1782, and the Craven Scholarship in 1782.
-He graduated B.A. in 1783 and M.A. in 1786.
+He graduated with a B.A. in 1783 and an M.A. in 1786.

-In 1783 Goodall became a Fellow of King's and assistant-master at Eton.
-In 1801 he was appointed headmaster of the school, which kept up its numbers and reputation under him.
-In 1808 he became canon of Windsor on the recommendation of his friend and schoolfellow Marquess Wellesley.
-In 1809 he succeeded Jonathan Davies as Provost of Eton.
+In 1783, Goodall became a Fellow of King's and assistant-master at Eton.
+In 1801, he was appointed headmaster of the school, which kept up its numbers and reputation under him.
+In 1808, he became canon of Windsor on the recommendation of his friend and schoolfellow Marquess Wellesley.
+In 1809, he succeeded Jonathan Davies as Provost of Eton.

 Goodall's discipline was mild, but he is said to have been an insuperable obstacle to any innovations at Eton.
-In 1827 he accepted the rectory of West Ilsley, Berkshire, from the chapter of Windsor.
+In 1827, he accepted the rectory of West Ilsley, Berkshire, from the chapter of Windsor.
 He was also rector of Hitcham, Buckinghamshire, where Charles Goddard served as a curate.
 Goodall was one of those noted as a pluralist by John Wade, in his Extraordinary Black Book (1832).